LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 Next, we can create the companies CRUD.
 For now, it will be available to everyone, and in the next lesson, we will restrict this functionality to administrators only.

-That's in general my approach: first focus on making the feature itself work, and then add more validation and restrictions.
+In general, my approach: first focus on making the feature itself work and then add more validation and restrictions.

 So, first, we need a Controller and a Route.